CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-1.md

 ### Task 2: Deploy a Model

 Azure OpenAI provides a web-based portal named Azure OpenAI Studio that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.
+You will start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.

 1. On the Azure Portal page, in the Search resources, services, and docs (G+/) box at the top of the portal, enter **Azure OpenAI (1)**, and then select **Azure OpenAI (2)** under **Services**.